Arezookhalili/Arezookhalili.github.io/_posts/2023-11-03-Decision Trees and Random Forest Project.md

 ## Categorical Features

-Notice that the **purpose** column as categorical
+The **purpose** column is categorical

-That means we need to transform them using dummy variables so sklearn will be able to understand them.
-Let's do this in one clean step using pd.get_dummies.
+Therefore, we need to transform them using OneHotEncoder.

 Let's show you a way of dealing with these columns that can be expanded to multiple categorical features if necessary.